TheGameCreators/FPS-Creator-Classic/trunk/readme.txt

  * Fixed bug causing the AI to keep their backs bent after their target has died
  * Fixed bug causing cross layer shooting to not work on AI vs AI action
+ * Fixed bug in compiler which lost track of line numbers in the FPSC source code
+ * Fixed issue causing joining games to crash on certain systems
+ * Prevented DarkAI from interferring with arena mode games
+ * Fixed bug causing flak weapons to sneak into arena mode games and crash
  * Solved issue in ODE which caused player to be pushed through floor
  * Solved issue of switches not performing their fixed rotation in test game
  * Entities that use the FIXROTY field auto-default to switch off physics (physics cannot pivot an object)